 Why is India concerned about CPEC?

-- India’s primary concern is with the corridor’s path through the Gilgit-Baltistan in PoK (Pakistan Occupied Kashmir), which India considers it as its territory.
-Construction of CPEC would further reinforce Pakistan’s claim over the region.
+- Sovereignty: India officially expressed strong opposition to CPEC, criticising it for affecting its sovereignty.
+India’s primary concern is with the corridor’s path through Gilgit-Baltistan in PoK (Pakistan Occupied Kashmir), which India considers its territory.
+The construction of CPEC would further reinforce Pakistan’s claim over the region.

-- China’s presence in the strategic PoK region which is a linking point to South, West, Central and East Asia may restrict India’s outreach to the Eurasian region.
+- Eurasian outreach: China’s presence in the strategic PoK region which is a linking point to South, West, Central, and East Asia may restrict India’s outreach to the Eurasian region.

 - Gwadar port further strengthens China’s “String of Pearls”, which is a network of ports that China is building from its eastern coast to the West Asia which India believes to be aiming at encircling and containing India.